HypothesisWorks/hypothesis/hypothesis-python/docs/development.rst

 Ongoing Hypothesis development
 ==============================

-Hypothesis development is managed by me, `David R. MacIver <https://www.drmaciver.com>`_.
+Hypothesis development is managed by `David R. MacIver <https://www.drmaciver.com>`_ and `Zac Hatfield-Dodds <https://zhd.dev>`_, respectively the first author and lead maintainer.

-I am the primary author of Hypothesis.
+*However*, these roles don't include unpaid feature development on Hypothesis.

-*However*, I no longer do unpaid feature development on Hypothesis.
-My roles as leader of the project are:
+Our roles as leaders of the project are:

 1. Helping other people do feature development on Hypothesis
 2. Fixing bugs and other code health issues